rsamban/RameshS_coursera_GettingAndCleaningData/README.md

   * UCI HAR Dataset/train/y_train.txt

 ## How to use the code
-run_analysis.R file must be sourced to call single function runAnalysis() to produce the result.
+run_analysis.R file must be sourced to call single function runAnalysis().

 1. source(run_analysis.R)
 2. runAnalysis() - save the result "Answers.txt" file in current working directory.